 Crisis Management Communication Plan

-The goal of a crisis management communication plan is to convey information as quickly as possible to the desired audience.
-One of the main reasons people get upset with the way a crisis is handled is because they feel uninformed.
+The goal of a crisis management communication plan is to convey information to the intended audience as quickly as possible.
+One of the main reasons people get upset with how a crisis is handled is that they feel uninformed.
 That’s why it is important to provide timely and accurate information to those seeking it.
 The information must be accurate, accessible, and timely.

 However, during a crisis, there will be times when you have incomplete information.
 It’s okay to admit what you don’t know.
 People will ask for more information than you have, and the worst thing you can do is dig yourself into a deeper hole by speculating or being dishonest about what is actually known.